-The information in this report that relates to Exploration Results is extracted from ASX announcements dated 27 July 2023, 20 July 2021, 22 April 2021, 19 January 2021, 27 July 2022 and 20 January 2020 which are available to view at the Company's website on www.constellationresources.com.au.
+These announcements are available to view at the Company's website on www.constellationresources.com.au.
 The information in the original ASX Announcements that related to Exploration Results was based on, and fairly represents information compiled by Peter Muccilli, a Competent Person who is a Member of the Australasian Institute of Mining and Metallurgy.
-Mr Muccilli is a Technical Director of Constellation Resources Limited and a holder of shares in Constellation Resources Limited.
+Mr Muccilli is a Technical Director of Constellation Resources Limited and a holder of shares and options in Constellation Resources Limited.
 Mr Muccilli has sufficient experience that is relevant to the styles of mineralisation and types of deposit under consideration, and to the activity being undertaken, to qualify as a Competent Person as defined in the 2012 Edition of the "Australasian Code for Reporting of Exploration Results, Mineral Resources and Ore Reserves" (JORC Code).
 The Company confirms that it is not aware of any information or data that materially affects the information included in the original market announcements.
 The Company confirms that the form and context in which the Competent Person's findings are presented have not been materially modified from the original market announcements.